 Signs of a Water Leak Behind the Walls

 Regardless of the source, it is crucial to react to water damage immediately.
 The damage caused by excess water or moisture will continue to spread and get worse until the source of the water is repaired and the affected materials are dried and restored.
 Hidden water leaks behind walls can be especially dangerous because the water will get absorbed into flooring, drywall, and ceilings, as well as wooden support beams and sheetrock.
 If given enough time, a slow leak can result in very serious structural damage that will make the restoration process longer and more expensive.
-Mold is also a very serious issue that results from extensive water damage.

 While water leaks behind walls happen out of view, there are often several signs that can help you detect these water leaks.
 The following are common signs of water leakage behind your walls.